Sachin880699/Python-Interview-tutorial/django_questions.md

+# Django Advanced Topics – Missing Questions for 4 Years Experience

+---

+## 1. When does a Django QuerySet hit the database?

+Django QuerySets are lazy by default.
+They do not hit the database until they are evaluated.
+Evaluation happens when we iterate over the queryset, convert it to list, call `len()`, or access elements.
+This allows QuerySets to be modified and optimized before execution.
+Lazy evaluation improves performance and avoids unnecessary database hits.
+Understanding this is critical to avoid unexpected queries in production.

+---

+## 2. Difference between annotate() and aggregate() in Django ORM?

+`annotate()` adds calculated fields to each object in a queryset.
+It is used when we need per-row computed values.
+`aggregate()` computes a single summary value for the entire queryset.
+For example, total sales vs sales per product.
+Annotate keeps the queryset structure, aggregate returns a dictionary.
+Both are important for performance-efficient calculations.

+---

+## 3. What are F() expressions and where have you used them?

+`F()` expressions allow database-level operations on model fields.
+They avoid fetching values into Python before updating.
+For example, increasing product stock or counters safely.
+They prevent race conditions during concurrent updates.
+I use `F()` in inventory updates and counters.
+This ensures atomic and consistent updates.

+---

+## 4. What are Q() objects and why are they useful?

+`Q()` objects allow complex query conditions.
+They help combine OR, AND, and NOT logic cleanly.
+For example, filtering products by multiple optional conditions.
+They improve readability and flexibility of ORM queries.
+Q objects are evaluated lazily like normal QuerySets.
+They are essential for dynamic filters in APIs.

+---

+## 5. What is select_for_update() and when should it be used?

+`select_for_update()` locks selected rows until the transaction completes.
+It is used inside `transaction.atomic()`.
+This prevents race conditions in concurrent updates.
+Very important for payment, reward points, or inventory systems.
+Only one transaction can modify locked rows at a time.
+It ensures data consistency in critical workflows.

+---

+## 6. Explain Django transactions with a real example.

+Transactions ensure all database operations succeed or fail together.
+I use `transaction.atomic()` for multi-step operations.
+For example, reward point deduction + order creation.
+If any step fails, all changes are rolled back.
+This prevents partial updates and data corruption.
+Transactions are critical for financial and payment logic.

+---

+## 7. What is AppConfig and why is ready() used?

+`AppConfig` defines application configuration.
+The `ready()` method runs when Django starts.
+It is commonly used to register signals.
+This avoids importing signals in multiple places.
+Improper usage can cause duplicate signal execution.
+Understanding AppConfig improves clean app initialization.

+---

+## 8. Difference between values() and values_list()?

+`values()` returns dictionaries with field names.
+`values_list()` returns tuples of field values.
+`values_list(flat=True)` returns a flat list for single fields.
+`values_list()` is faster and lighter than `values()`.
+Used when only raw data is needed.
+Choosing correctly improves query performance.

+---

+## 9. How do you handle race conditions in Django?

+Race conditions occur when multiple processes modify data simultaneously.
+I use database transactions and row-level locks.
+`select_for_update()` prevents concurrent modifications.
+Atomic updates with `F()` expressions reduce risk.
+Critical operations are isolated inside transactions.
+This ensures consistency under concurrent load.

+---

+## 10. How do you test Django applications?

+I write unit tests for models, services, and utilities.
+Integration tests validate views and APIs.
+Django `TestCase` provides database isolation.
+Mocking is used for external APIs and services.
+Celery tasks are tested using eager execution.
+Testing ensures stability and confidence in changes.

+---

+## 11. How do you test Django REST APIs?

+I use Django REST Framework test client.
+Tests validate status codes, response structure, and data.
+Authentication and permissions are tested explicitly.
+Edge cases and invalid inputs are covered.
+Mocking avoids hitting real external services.
+API tests prevent breaking client integrations.

+---

+## 12. When should you NOT use Django REST Framework?

+DRF adds overhead for simple use cases.
+For small AJAX endpoints, JsonResponse is enough.
+Internal admin tools may not need DRF.
+DRF is ideal for public, versioned APIs.
+Choosing correctly avoids unnecessary complexity.
+Architecture decisions should match requirements.

+---

 # Django Architecture, Project Structure & Maintainability – Interview Answers (Part 7)

 This section explains how experienced Django developers structure projects,